Antimicrobial Susceptibility, Aerobic Bacteria, MIC

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

-Results are reported as MIC in mcg/mL and as susceptible, intermediate, or resistant according to the CLSI guidelines.
+Results are reported as minimum inhibitory concentration (MIC) in mcg/mL and as susceptible, susceptible dose dependent, intermediate, or resistant according to the Clinical and Laboratory Standards Institute (CLSI) guidelines.

 Clinical References Provides recommendations for further in-depth reading of a clinical nature